kt-eller/help-pages/pages/viewing-entity-data.md

     - School Type

 ### Form 470s
 This tab organizes the entity's past Form 470s by year.
-Click on a form to go to its Form 470 Details page.
+Click *View* a form to go to its Form 470 Details page.

 ### Form 471s
 *See also: [View Entity 471 History](https://help.broadbandhub.us/view-entity-471-history#viewing-471-data)*